vmware-archive/nsxraml/readme.md

 # Branching and Release

-Each major or minor release train of NSX for vSphere in a major.minor.patch versioning scheme will be a branch in this project.
+Each major or minor release train of NSX Data Center for vSphere in a major.minor.patch versioning scheme will be a branch in this project.
 These are considered stable for that release train.
 Example: 6.3 will be a branch.

-For each generally available (GA) release of the NSX for vSphere platform there will be a GitHub release (tag) of this project that is named to match the GA version of NSX for vSphere using the major.minor.patch (e.g. 6.2.7) numbering system.
+For each generally available (GA) release of the NSX Data Center for vSphere platform there will be a GitHub release (tag) of this project that is named to match the GA version of NSX Data Center for vSphere using the major.minor.patch (e.g. 6.2.7) numbering system.

 The master branch is considered the development branch for new updates and features.
 It may or may not be stable.

 # Support Lifecycle

-The supported versions of this project match the supported versions of the NSX for vSphere platform.
+The supported versions of this project match the supported versions of the NSX Data Center for vSphere platform.
 For specific dates please see the VMware Lifecycle Product Matrix here:

 http://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/support/product-lifecycle-matrix.pdf

 # Credits
 Special credits and thanks go to Conner Mullaney.
-He has created more than 80% of the original content in the RAML File out of the NSX-v 6.1.4 API Documentation available as PDF, and with this effort brought this project forward significantly.
+He has created more than 80% of the original content in the RAML File out of the NSX 6.1.4 API Documentation available as PDF, and with this effort brought this project forward significantly.

 # License
 Copyright © 2015-2018 VMware, Inc. All Rights Reserved.